tylercollier/openresync/README.md

 ## Q&A

-**Q:** Why would I use this tool and sync data locally, rather than querying the RESO Web API directly?
+**Question:** Why would I use this tool and sync data locally, rather than querying the RESO Web API directly?
-**A:** It's true that the RESO Web API is generally superior to the older RETS standard, and one reason is it allows you to efficiently query the API for specific results that could then e.g. be shown on a website.
+**Answer:** It's true that the RESO Web API is generally superior to the older RETS standard, and one reason is it allows you to efficiently query the API for specific results that could then e.g. be shown on a website.
 However, here are a number of use cases to sync the data locally.
-(If you don't fit into any of the cases listed below, then you will probably be better off querying the MLS platform directly.)

   In the following list, there are ideas that are beyond what this application does on its own.
 But you'd have the power to take things another step and accomplish things the RESO Web API can't.